CurtisFenner/smol-builder/README.md

 # The Smol Compiler, `smolc`

-`smolc` is a highly-portable compiler for the toy programming language I call Smol that emits standard-conforming ISO C99.
+**`smolc`** is a highly-portable compiler for the toy programming language I call Smol that emits standard-conforming ISO C99.
-Smol is a pure, statically-typed, procedural programming language that includes classes, interfaces, tagged unions, and generics.
+**Smol** is a pure, statically-typed, procedural programming language that includes classes, interfaces, tagged unions, and generics.

+Smol also includes a **verification framework** that allows assertions to be checked *statically* with *zero runtime cost*.
+This analysis is mostly sound;
+programs written in Smol do not reach error states.

 ## Hello world!